khanhninhnguyen/PMLSeg/Examples.md/Example6.md

 <img src="../Examples.md/Example6_files/figure-markdown_strict/unnamed-chunk-6-1.png" width="100%" />

 Remember that the data in the clusters are hidden in the plot but are still in the time series dataframe.
-To remove them from the data see Example3.md.
+It is recommended to replace them with NA values in `df$signal`.